jhpce-jhu/jhpce_mkdocs/docs/files/rsync-itemize-manpage.md

 # Rsync itemized output manual page section

-The `-i` or `--itemize-changes` flag is especially helpful when trying to compare two directory trees.
+The `-i` or `--itemize-changes` flag is especially helpful when trying to compare two directory trees when used with the `-n` or `--dry-run` argument.
+Or to document what was changed during a copy (direct the output into a text file since there can be a lot of info flying past you).

 However, it produces a cryptic string 11 letters long for each file or directory.
 We have copied a useful chart from the Internet that you can consult.

 The general format is like the string **YXcstpoguax**